DHTMLX/docs-spreadsheet/docs/work_with_sheets.md

 2. Click the **Add sheet** button in the bottom toolbar

 :::note
-Note, that a new sheet will be added after the currently active sheet.
+Note that a new sheet is added after the currently active sheet.
 :::

 ![DHTMLX Spreadsheet bottom toolbar with the Add sheet button and sheet tabs](/img/add_sheet.png)